imryancodes/ryancodes.xyz/README.md

 My portfolio site.

 # Did you make this?
-Yes.
-I made and have updated this site for about a year now.
+Yes, I made this site.

 # How can I accsess your site?
 View it at https://ryancodes.xyz